l7mp/dcontroller/README.md

-First, Δ-controller implements a *declarative query language* (inspired by [MongoDB aggregators](https://www.mongodb.com/docs/manual/core/aggregation-pipeline)) that can be used to combine, filter and transform Kubernetes API resources into a representation that better fits the operators' internal logic, and from there back to native Kubernetes resources.
+First, Δ-controller implements a *declarative query language* (inspired by [MongoDB aggregators](https://www.mongodb.com/docs/manual/core/aggregation-pipeline)) that can be used to combine, filter and transform Kubernetes API resources into a shape that better fits the operators' internal logic, and from there back to native Kubernetes resources.
 This is done by registering a processing pipeline to map the Kubernetes API resources into a view of interest to the controller.
 Views are dynamically maintained by Δ-controller by running the aggregation pipeline on the watch events automatically installed for the source Kubernetes API resources of the aggregation pipeline.

 The literal delta in the name connotes that operators in Δ-controller use *incremental reconciliation* style control loops.
 This means that the controllers watch the incremental changes